Skip to main content

 Submittal Guidelines

-Do not submit mountains of facts.
-Sort out the significant facts about the project.
-Elaborate on those items and identify the unusual or unique aspects of the project.
+The judges do not look for mountains of facts, but ask that the submitter sort out the significant facts about the project.
+Elaborate on these items.
+Your nomination should identify the unusual or unique aspects of the project.
 Emphasize key problems and their solutions.
 Consider all phases of the project: planning, design, construction, operation, and maintenance.
 Perhaps the project's environment—economic, political, ecological, social, or legal—presented the most difficult challenges and led to the most unique solutions.
-Avoid highly technical information.
-Judges are all engineers but come from all civil engineering disciplines and have divers engineering backgrounds.

 2. Project description, no longer than 250 words.

 3. At least one color photograph of the project.
 More photos are encouraged.
-Copies in digital format (.jpg preferred) are also encouraged.
-Ohio Council may use photographs for publicity including the OCEA web site.
+Copies in digital format (jpg preferred) are also encouraged.
+Ohio Council may use photographs for publicity including the Ohio Council web site.
 Photos will not be returned.

 4. Summary describing how the project meets the judging criteria limited to 1000 words.